The Benefits of Agent Assist for Businesses

 FCR is typically measured in a number of ways.
 In some organizations, the agent is responsible for dispositioning the call and indicating whether it was resolved.
 Other organizations utilize customer surveys.
 And yet others infer based on identified callback rates.

 Two of the primary levers affecting FCR are agent training and proper applications, systems and tools available for the agent.
 As customers contact the call center with increasingly diverse and complex requests, it has become exponentially more challenging for contact center leaders to train agents effectively and prepare them to deliver on first contact resolution.
-Agent Assist offers the required assistance to boost FCR in real-time by harmonizing the knowledge, process and data silos and simplifying the agent and customer experience.
+One of the benefits of Agent Assist is optimizing FCR in real-time by harmonizing the knowledge, process and data silos and simplifying the agent and customer experience.

 Many contact centers are in the journey of making the contact center as a profit center.
 Contact center agents play a key role in generating revenue as well as in protecting revenue.

-As simpler low-value interactions are dealt with through digital channels, the contact center channels can be leveraged to deliver on high-value and more complex interactions.
-Inbound sales and outbound sales interactions top the list of usual suspects.
+As simpler low-value interactions are dealt with through digital channels, the contact center channels can be leveraged to deliver on high-value, more complex interactions.
+Inbound sales and outbound sales interactions top the list.
 Contact center leaders can use Agent Assist to equip even new agents with timely customer discovery and objection handling tools to increase sales conversion rates and the order value per conversion.
-Agent Assist also simplifies the order entry process and makes it easier to train new agents, seasonal hires and customer service representatives to sell like pros.
+Another benefit of Agent Assist is that it simplifies the order entry process and makes it easier to train new agents, seasonal hires and customer service reps to sell like pros.

 Process compliance is arguably the metric with the most potential damaging impact to an organization.
 In today’s increasingly regulatory compliant environment, failure to stay compliant can result in steep fines, and even posing an existential threat to the organization.